KPZ-type equation from growth driven by a non-Markovian diffusion: Introduction

 \subsection{Acknowledgements}

-We thank Martin Hairer and Harprit Singh for useful conversation regarding their recent work.
-Research supported in part by \abbr{NSF} grant \abbr{DMS}-1954337 (A.D.), and by the \abbr{NSF} Mathematical Sciences Postdoctoral Fellowship program under Grant.
+We thank Martin Hairer and Harprit Singh for useful conversation regarding their recent work. {{}We also thank the referee for their comments, which significantly improved the presentation of this paper.
+We thank the referee in particular for pointing out a simpler argument for Theorem \ref{theorem:3}.} Research supported in part by \abbr{NSF} grants \abbr{DMS}-1954337 and \abbr{DMS}-2348142 (A.D.), and by the \abbr{NSF} Mathematical Sciences Postdoctoral Fellowship program under Grant.
 No. \abbr{DMS}-2203075 (K.Y.).